 In some cases, complex variables or filters can be used instead of Join components to achieve the same results (see Using Variables and Filters and Conditions, respectively).
 However, unlike other component types, Join components make the mapping easier to understand, because you can see at a glance the data that is being joined.
 Additionally, if SQL mode is enabled on the join component, the mapping performance improves significantly (this applies to database joins, see Joining Database Tables).

 In some special cases, in order to achieve a specific mapping result, you can explicitly provide a mapping context (a so-called "parent context") for data connected to the Join component.
 To add a parent context, right-click the joined item of the Join component, and select Add Parent Context from the context menu.
 The Join component changes appearance to include an additional parent-context input where you can connect the required source item.
-For more information, see Overriding the Mapping Context.
+For more information, see Example: Changing the Parent Context.